 This page of the Postsecondary Options section provides information and resources for school professionals, students and families regarding college and university options and opportunities for students with disabilities.
 College includes two-and four-year institutions awarding associate, bachelor and/or graduate degrees as well as some technical certifications.

 There are 12 public universities in Florida that offer four-year bachelor-level degrees, as well as graduate and professional degrees.
+There were over 17,000 degree-seeking students attending a state university in 2016-2017.
 Admission into Florida’s public universities is competitive.
 Prospective students should complete a rigorous curriculum in high school and apply to more than one university to increase their chance for acceptance.
 To qualify to enter one of Florida’s public universities, a first-time-in-college student must meet the following minimum requirements:

 - 16 Credits of approved college preparatory academic courses